 Step-by-Step Instructions

-- Prepare the onion and breadcrumbs: Sauté the finely chopped onion in a splash of oil over medium heat until translucent and slightly caramelized, about 5 minutes.
-Set aside to cool.
-Place the breadcrumbs in a small bowl and soak with milk until soft, about 5 minutes.
+- Prepare the onion and breadcrumbs: Sauté chopped onion in a splash of oil over medium heat until translucent and lightly golden, about 5 minutes.
+Cool.
+Add breadcrumbs to a bowl and soak with milk until soft, about 5 minutes.

-- Mix the meat and seasonings: In a large bowl, combine ground beef, softened breadcrumbs, cooled onions, egg, Dijon mustard, salt, pepper, nutmeg, and chopped parsley.
-Gently fold the mixture until just combined – avoid overmixing to keep the texture tender.
+- Mix the meat and seasonings: In a bowl, combine ground beef, soaked breadcrumbs, cooled onions, egg, Dijon mustard, salt, pepper, nutmeg, and chopped parsley.
+Fold until just combined.
+Stop as soon as the mix looks uniform.

-- Shape the patties: Using wet hands, form 8 even oval-shaped patties, roughly 3 inches across and about ½ inch thick.
-Place them on a tray and refrigerate for 10 minutes to help them firm up.
+- Shape the patties: Wet your hands and form 8 oval patties, about 3 inches across and ½ inch thick.
+Place on a tray and refrigerate for 10–15 minutes.

-- Rest and serve: Transfer to a warm plate and let rest for 5 minutes to redistribute juices before serving.
+- Rest and serve: Move patties to a warm plate.
+Rest 5 minutes so juices settle before serving.

 Tips for Success

-- Binding agents: If the mixture feels too loose, add an extra tablespoon of breadcrumbs.
+- Binding control: if the mix feels loose, add 1–2 tbsp breadcrumbs.

-- Flavor depth: Incorporate a tiny pinch of smoked paprika for a subtle smoky note that enhances-without overpowering-the dish.
+- Flavor depth: a tiny pinch of smoked paprika can add warmth without taking over.

-- Freeze amiable: Freeze uncooked Frikadellen on a baking sheet, then transfer to a zip bag.
-Cook from frozen, adding a few extra minutes to frying time.
+- Freeze option: freeze uncooked patties on a tray, then transfer to a bag.
+Fry from frozen with extra time.

 | Nutrient | Per Serving (2 patties) |